CS-DS-125/125book/py4e_rst/15-database.rst

 *keys*, we need to look at some terminology around keys.
 There are generally three kinds of keys used in a database model.

--  A *logical key* is a key that the “real world” might use to look up a row.
+-  A *logical key* is a key that the "real world" might use to look up a row.
 In our example data model, the ``name`` field is a logical key.
    It is the screen name for the user and we indeed look up a user’s row several times in the program using the ``name`` field.
 You will often